 Svelte is a modern JavaScript framework that compiles your code to highly efficient vanilla JavaScript at build time.
-It focuses on writing declarative code that updates the DOM directly, resulting in minimal overhead and faster performance.
-Svelte's reactive declarations and reactive assignments simplify state management and make building interactive web applications intuitive and straightforward.
+It focuses on writing declarative code that is easy to understand and maintain.
+Svelte's unique approach shifts the heavy lifting from the client-side runtime to the build step, resulting in smaller bundle sizes and faster runtime performance.

 Svelte has gained significant popularity in recent years and has a growing community.
 Riot, while still being used by some developers, is not as widely adopted as Svelte.